hilton/hilton.github.com/blog/_posts/2014-10-07-7-ways-to-write-bad-comments.md

 ## Incorrect syntax or grammar

 When you’re writing comments in English, say, it needs to be correct English or the humans are likely to misunderstand it.
 Letting English syntax or grammar errors pass code review would be like accepting code that doesn’t compile.
 Use a spell-checker.

-## Wrong information

-In theory a comment could contradict the code, perhaps because the person who wrote the comment didn’t understand the code, or because the code was changed enough to make the comment obsolete.
-This is obviously wrong - I don’t know why we’re even talking about this.

 ## Too much